danricho/where_the/README.md

 1. Run `main.py` in your venv.
     eg: `venv/bin/python main.py` or activate venv then `python main.py`

+**NOTE:**
+If running the script as root (or sudo), the directory ownership may need to be changed to root using `chown -R root .`.
+This is due to a new ownership check in newer versions of git and Where The checks for new versions when it starts.

 ## Installation - Docker

 *Running in Docker is a quick way to get this to run as a service (launches on boot etc).*